-- Direct them to remove themselves from the shared household.
+- Direct the respondent to remove themselves from the shared household.

-- Restraining them from entering in any portion of the shared household in which you reside.
+- Restraining them from entering any portion of the shared household in which you reside.

 - Restraining them from selling, alienating or disposing of the shared household.